When is it okay to go surfing after a rain shower? Are you okay to grab your board and hit the surf straight away or do you need to wait?

-The Department of Environmental Health suggests waiting at least 72 hours to surf in the ocean after it rains to protect your health and safety.
+The Department of Environmental Health suggests waiting at least 72 hours to surf in the ocean after it rains in California to protect your health and safety.

 Is It Safe To Surf After Rain?

-The Surfrider Foundation also advises surfers to never get in the water while it’s raining because of how polluted the coastal waters become.
+The Surfrider Foundation also advises surfers not to get in the water while it’s raining because of how polluted the coastal waters become.

 Beaches that are in proximity to nearby rivers are also dangerous to surf in, which is why some scientists recommend waiting up to five days to get back in the water.

 Many surfers who get into the water too soon can develop gastrointestinal illnesses, which include vomiting, cramps, and diarrhea.
 Norovirus has been discovered in 97 percent of beaches in cities like San Diego and can lead to severe illness.
 Additional illnesses include MRSA, staph, sinus infections, the flu, hepatitis, and the flu.

 There’s an average of a three percent risk of contracting an illness within the first 72 after it rains.

-Many surf locations with a lot of runoff are also more dangerous to surf in because they contain more fecal indicator bacteria.
 This risk drops to 2.5 percent in dry weather.

+Surf locations in Southern California with a lot of runoff are also more dangerous to surf in because they contain more fecal indicator bacteria.

 Why Are Beaches Closed After It Rains?

-Locations like, Rehoboth Beach in Delaware have five pipelines that drain into the ocean right off the beach.
+Locations like Rehoboth Beach in Delaware have five pipelines that drain into the ocean right off the beach.
 Some of the runoff at other beaches like Imperial Beach in San Diego comes from Mexico, which is why cities close down their beaches for several days.

 Where To Surf After It Rains In San Diego?

 Some beaches in San Diego clean out quickly after it rains, whereas others take long until it’s safe to return.
-Some of the best beaches to return to where the water is cleaner include La Jolla Shores, Solana Beach, and Cardiff.
+Some of the best beaches to surf to where the water is cleaner include La Jolla Shores, Solana Beach, and Cardiff.